-- Florida:Workers' compensation law is the exclusive remedy unless the act triggering injury was "virtually certain" to cause injury.
-In addition, the exclusive coverage of workers' compensation for unintentional acts applies to injuries that are either physical or psychological.
-Accordingly, an employee is limited to workers' compensation remedies for injuries, whether physical or psychological, that result from conduct which is less than intentional or deliberate. - Georgia: Employees are limited to damages available under the state workers' compensation law, and they cannot sue their employer outside of that system for punitive or other damages. - Louisiana: An employee who has suffered emotional distress without any physical injury and which did not occur as the result of "sudden, unexpected, and extraordinary stress related to the employment" may be able to sue their employer in court for actual damages. - Mississippi: The scope of the workers' compensation laws is broad enough to cover not only negligent (accidental or careless) behavior, but also reckless or grossly negligent conduct.
-Thus, it is likely that employees injured as a result of conduct which is not the result of a deliberate act will be limited to receiving only workers' compensation benefits. - North Carolina: The only exception to the exclusivity provision of the North Carolina Workers' Compensation Act is an exception for intentional misconduct by an employer, which is a narrow exception and is ultimately tantamount to an intentional tort and has only been applied in the most egregious cases. - South Carolina: An employer may be held liable for some reckless or intentional action on the part of the employer.
-One may bypass the workers' compensation system and sue their employer in court for a full range of damages, including punitive damages, pain and suffering, and mental anguish under certain circumstances. - Texas:Workers' compensation is the exclusive remedy for acts which are negligent, or even "willfully negligent," as the Texas courts have defined the term.
+North Carolina: The only exception to the exclusivity provision of the North Carolina Workers' Compensation Act is an exception for intentional misconduct by an employer, which is a narrow exception and is ultimately tantamount to an intentional tort and has only been applied in the most egregious cases.

+- South Carolina: An employer may be held liable for some intentional action on the part of the employer.
+One may bypass the workers' compensation system and sue their employer in court for a full range of damages, including punitive damages, pain and suffering, and mental anguish only under certain limited circumstances. - Texas: Workers' compensation is the exclusive remedy for acts which are negligent, or even "willfully negligent," as the Texas courts have defined the term.
 Thus, an injured Texas employee subject to workers' compensation laws is generally limited to workers' compensation remedies, except in obvious cases of intentional acts (e.g., a direct and willful assault on the employee by the employer).
 Texas employers may opt out of the state workers' compensation scheme by posting an appropriate bond.
 Those who do opt out are not protected from damages suits even in cases in which workers are injured on the job through pure negligence.
 Injured workers must file injury reports within 30 days of the injury.